subquery/documentation/docs/quickstart/quickstart_chains/ethereum-uniswap.md

-# Ethereum Quick Start - Uniswap (Medium)
+# Ethereum Quick Start - Uniswap (Complex)

 ## Goals

-Within the domain of DeFi, the objective of indexing Uniswap entities is both crucial and versatile.
-Essentially, indexing serves as the foundation for transparency and ease of use in the Uniswap system.
-By systematically organizing tokens, liquidity pools, transactions, and other essential information, indexing provides users with a quick and efficient means to search, find, and analyze data.
+Uniswap is one of the leading decentralised exchange (DEX) in web3 and is one that relies on indexers to serve data to it's UI so users can interact with it.
+By systematically organizing tokens, liquidity pools, transactions, and other essential information, Indexers like SubQuery provide users with a quick and efficient means to search, find, and analyze data within Uniswap.

-The objective of this article is to offer a detailed, step-by-step guide on setting up a SubQuery indexer for Uniswap data indexing.
+The objective of this article is to offer a detailed, step-by-step guide on setting up a SubQuery indexer for Uniswap v3 protocol.
 We will comprehensively cover the necessary configurations and delve into the intricacies of the underlying logic.
+It's an excellent example of how to do indexing for a complex DEX like Uniswap.

 ## Setting Up the Indexer